qmacro/qmacro.github.io/_posts/2020-03-22-preparing-the-os-image.markdown

 Balena Etcher is great, but if, like me, you're more of a terminal person, you can also perform this step from the command line.
 The steps are described well in [Copying an operating system image to an SD card using Mac OS](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) so here's a precis:

 ```
+-> diskutil list
+/dev/disk0 (internal, physical):
+   #:                       TYPE NAME                    SIZE       IDENTIFIER
+   0:      GUID_partition_scheme                        *1.0 TB     disk0
+   1:                        EFI EFI                     314.6 MB   disk0s1
+   2:                 Apple_APFS Container disk1         1.0 TB     disk0s2

+[...]

+/dev/disk4 (external, physical):
+   #:                       TYPE NAME                    SIZE       IDENTIFIER
+   0:     FDisk_partition_scheme                        *31.9 GB    disk4
+   1:             Windows_FAT_32 boot                    268.4 MB   disk4s1
+   2:                      Linux                         31.6 GB    disk4s2

+-> sudo diskutil unmountDisk /dev/disk4
-...
+Password: ...
+Unmount of all volumes on disk4 was successful
+-> sudo dd bs=1m if=./2020-05-27-raspios-buster-lite-armhf.img of=/dev/rdisk4; sync
 ```

+**A note on security**

-> You may be wondering why there's no Raspbian image available that already contains the `ssh` file.
+You may be wondering why there's no Raspbian image available that already contains the `ssh` file.
 That's because it would be a security risk; in other words, you have to explicitly enable SSH through this route if you want it; otherwise, the Pis stay locked down.
 That's the right approach.

 **Booting and connecting**